-6.0.F MM-ST-3 Develop Designated Shuttle Stops for Labor Buses and ITC-CTA Buses
+5.0.F MM-ST-3 Develop Designated Shuttle Stops for Labor Buses and ITC-CTA Buses

-"Develop Designated Shuttle Stops for Labor Buses and ITC-CTA
+"Develop Designated Shuttle Stops for Labor Buses and ITC-CTA Buses.

-Buses.
 Develop shuttle stops for labor buses (i.e. buses carrying construction workers) and the ITC-CTA shuttle buses at the CTA arrivals level.
 All ITC-CTA shuttle buses will be routed to these lower level (arrivals) curb areas.
 These buses will not circulate through the upper level (departures) curbfront."

-There were no LAX Master Plan projects that required labor or shuttle buses in the CTA in 2010.
+There were no LAX Master Plan projects that required labor or shuttle buses for construction workers in the CTA in 2011.

-7.0 Surface Transportation (Off-Airport)
+6.0 Surface Transportation (Off-Airport)

-7.0.A ST-9 Construction Deliveries The LAX Master Plan MMRP states:
+6.0.A ST-9 Construction Deliveries